ovaistariq/ansible-roles/xtrabackup_slave/README.md

 ## Mandatory
 These variables have to be defined in the playbook, since there are no defaults defined for them
 * `backup_source_host` The hostname of the MySQL server that will be backed up to clone a new slave
+* `mysql_master_host` The hostname of the MySQL server that will be the master of the new slave, if the backup was taken from the slave
+* `mysql_username` The MySQL user used to configure replication by executing CHANGE MASTER
+* `mysql_password` The password of the MySQL user used to configure replication
+* `mysql_repl_username` The MySQL user used by the replication threads
+* `mysql_repl_password` The password of the MySQL user used by replication threads

 ## Standard
 * `mysql_datadir` Defaults to /data/mysql_data